Introduction to the smart city of Lund

 With about 40,000 students, the city of Lund is home to one of Sweden’s and Europe’s oldest and most prestigious universities.
 Such a large university requires amounts of supporting structure to host and maintain all of these students.
 In addition, extensive and high-quality housing, stable modes of transportation, and not the least, a top modern digital infrastructure is required for students to thrive in the challenging climate.

-Lund is one of Sweden’s smartest cities to date, and new IoT projects are continuously emerging.
+Lund is also a Smart City.
+In fact, one of Sweden’s smartest cities to date, and new IoT projects are continuously emerging.
 Traffic optimization, sustainability projects, and new innovative meeting areas are some of the many current projects in the city.
 Looking at housing, while many new apartments are being built to last and stay attractive to students, older student housing faces infrastructural challenges.

 Water damages to housing